MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/customer-replaceable-unit/verify-scale-unit-node-access-and-health.md

 ---

-# Verifying Scale Unit node access and health
+# Verifying scale unit node access and health

 Log in to the Privileged Access Workstation, launch the Administrator Portal, verify the system health, obtain the privileged endpoint IP